jdeguz8/RRCStudentGuide/README.md

 Another wellness activity that I like is painting.
 RRC Polytech organizes monthly paint nights where you can unleash your creativity and have fun with other students and staff.
 The paint nights are virtual, so you can join from anywhere.
 You just need to get your own supplies and follow the instructions from the instructor.
 You can also show off your artwork and win prizes.
 You can find more information and sign up for the paint nights here: <br>https://www.rrc.ca/well-being/2023/10/24/campus-well-being-november-programs-
 ![image](https://www.rrc.ca/well-being/wp-content/uploads/sites/96/2022/08/Wellness-Events-Monthly-Calendar-Blog-Promo-1200x628-2x-Final-2-1536x804.jpg)

+Having a proper diet when in school is important, it's easy for us to go through the day snacking on the vending machines, or ordering mnultiple times a day at Tim Hortons- because that is what is around our campus.
 One of the dietary services that I use is the cooking for wellness program.
 This is a virtual program where you can learn how to prepare healthy and delicious meals with simple ingredients.
 The program also teaches you about nutrition, food safety and budgeting.
 To register for the next virtual session , You can click here: https://www.rrc.ca/well-being/2023/10/24/campus-well-being-november-programs-2/.

 These are just some of the wellness activities and dietary services that RRC Polytech offers to support the well-being of students and staff.
 There are many more options to choose from, such as meditation, recreational games, sports, etc. You can explore them all here: <br> https://www.rrc.ca/well-being/